Exterior of the Arktikum building in Rovaniemi Finland

 Essentially, super cold weather mixed with heavy snowfall means that the snow layers stick to the pines, creating a popcorn-like “coating” on the trees.
 It’s really incredible to see — it looks like something out of a wintry Dr. Seuss storybook, actually.

-However, these trees are highly susceptible to warmer temperatures and strong winds.
-Once either or both of these have occurred for the first time in the winter season, the “popcorn trees” are stripped of their snow, and they begin to look like, well, normal trees!
+However, these trees are highly susceptible to two factors: warmer temperatures and strong winds.
+Once one (or both) of these have occurred for the first time in the winter season, the “popcorn trees” are stripped of their snow, and they begin to look like any other normal tree!

-Unfortunately, the “popcorn trees” were impacted this last January by unseasonably warm weather and high winds about halfway through the month so I’ve yet to see them in person yet, but my friends who live in Arctic Finland say it’s an absolutely magical experience and I look forward to returning to see them in the future.
+Unfortunately, the “popcorn trees” were impacted this last January by unseasonably warm weather and high winds about halfway through the month, and I visited in the latter half of the month.
+I’ve yet to see the popcorn trees in person yet, but my friends who live in Arctic Finland say it’s an absolutely magical experience and I look forward to returning to see them in the future.

 If you have rented a car, it’s easy enough to get here independently, but I only recommend driving in Finland in winter if you are a highly experienced winter driver.
-For all other people, I suggest booking a guided tour like this one, which handles the icy roads for you.
+For all other people, I suggest booking a guided tour like this one, which handles the icy roads for you (I love this company and have taken several tours with them!).

 Visit the marvelous frozen waterfalls of Korouoma Canyon